If you’ve crawled under a rock recently, you may not have noticed the dramatic growth of Facebook Live and live streaming.

-All you need to get up and running is an internal mic on your PC and an internal camera.
+What you’ll you need to get started is an internal mic on your PC and an internal camera.
 You click a button and you’re up and running.
 Nothing wrong with this set up.

-If you want to step it up a bit, you can buy an external mic and maybe even an external camera.
+If you want to take it up a notch, you can buy an external mic and maybe even an external camera.
 You could use the Blue Snowball USB mic and the Logitech HD pro C920 camera.

 You now have good high-quality video with good sound.